changc42/personalPortfolio/readme.md

 6. If using react router, add basename=/homepage to BroswerRouter
 7. If app has backend
    - Convert express routes to express.Router() mini-app.
 Modify index.js routes
-   - update express.static(\<path\>)
+   - update express.static(\<path\>).
+Path provided is relative to where node app starts
+   - add req.baseUrl() to any res.redirect() calls
-8. Edit heroku environment variables and authorized redirect uris for APIs
+   - Edit heroku environment variables and authorized redirect uris for APIs.
+Update file exports for keys

 #### issues that may be improvable